htsull/htsull/README.md

-# 👋 Hi, I’m Berthony Sully aka @htsull.
+# 👋 Hi, I’m Berthony Sully aka Sly.

 - 👀 I’m interested in data science, more specifically data visualization and ML with R and Python
 - 🌱 I’m currently studying data science at Paris 1 Pantheon-Sorbonne University